Three Policies

 In order to receive the education stipulated in the Diploma Policy and the Curriculum Policy, the Graduate School seeks individuals with the following abilities and motivation. increase.

-(1) Have the knowledge and skills to contribute to the development of nursing practice and nursing education as a nurse, midwife, or public health nurse
+- Possess the knowledge and skills to contribute to the development of nursing practice and nursing education as a nurse, midwife, or public health nurse.

-(2) Possess the ability to think logically and abstractly to connect issues arising in nursing practice with research activities
+- Possess logical and abstract thinking skills to connect issues arising in nursing practice with research activities

-(3) Have the desire to take action and bring about change by making use of their specialized knowledge and practical skills in order to approach the phenomena of interest
+- Have the willingness to take action and bring about change by utilizing their specialized knowledge and practical skills to approach phenomena of interest.

-(4) Possess the necessary language skills to carry out research and advanced practice from a global perspective
+- Possess the language skills necessary to conduct research and advanced practice from a global perspective.